-They’re also the only place I’ve found incredibly tall geometric vases, the kind that make me want to drop everything and throw a huge ballroom gala.
+They’re also the only place I’ve found incredibly tall geometric vases, the kind that makes me want to drop everything and throw a huge ballroom gala.
 Check out this photo as an example.

 Tall Geometric Centerpiece

 If you’re looking for a statement-making decoration, we recommend this tall geometric centerpiece.
 This style is kind of brilliant; since there is clear glass (and sometimes no glass at all), you can see the people sitting across from you at the table.
 There are few things more maddening as a wedding guest than not seeing the people directly across the table from you and being able to chat with them.